ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 > **Notes:**
 >
 > - The **Add Software Layer** dialog only appears when the BSP contains a board layer with compatible API Interfaces (see next section).
 > - ST board layers are configured for the Arm Compiler (AC6) using CubeMX.
-However it is easy to reconfigure for different compilers.
+However, it is easy to reconfigure for different compilers.
 The steps are provided in the BSP overview.

 ### API Interfaces